octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 - Systems can be implemented as `ISystem` (unmanaged) or `SystemBase` (managed).
 - Systems use queries to find entities with specific components.

-## Scripts
-- All scripts for this project are in the `Playpen\Assets\[Playpen]\Scripts` folder.
-- At the root, the `Scripts` directory contains scripts that contain general app data structures.
-- `Scripts\MonoBehaviours` - Contains scripts that work with MonoBehaviours.
-  - `RTSGame` - Singleton that contains general game data.
-  - `MouseWorldPosition` - Singleton used to get the mouse world position through the single exposed method `GetMouseWorldPosition`.
-  - `UnitSelection` - Singleton that handles unit selection input and updates entities appropriately.
-  - `UnitSelectionUI` - Updates the unit selection UI.
-- `Scripts\Components` - Contains scripts that define components used in ECS.
-  - `DOTSUnit` - Marks an entity as a unit and contains data about the unit.
-  - `DOTSFriendly` - Marks an entity as friendly.
-  - `DOTSZombie` - Marks an entity as a zombie.
-  - `DOTSUnitMover` - Marks an entity as movable and contains data about movement.
-  - `DOTSSelected` - Marks an entity as selectable and contains data about selection.
-  - `DOTSTarget` - Marks an entity as a target and contains data about the target.
-  - `DOTSFindTarget` - Marks an entity as needing to find a target and contains data about the search.
-  - `DOTSShootAttack` - Marks an entity as being able to shoot and contains data about shooting.
-- `Scripts\Systems` - Contains scripts that define systems used in ECS.
-  - `ResetEventsSystem` - Resets events at the end of the frame.
-  - `UnitMoverSystem` - Handles movable entities towards their destination.
-  - `SelectedVisualSystem` - Updates a selectable unit's "selected" visual based on whether it is selected or not.
-  - `FindTargetSystem` - Finds targets for entities that need to find a target.
-  - `ShootAttackSystem` - Handles shooting for entities that can shoot.

 ## Graphics
 - A "DOTS" quality level has been created and is the default quality level for PC.